Crock Pot Sweet Hawaiian Chicken

 Instructions

-• Dice the chicken into about 1 inch cube pieces.
+• Dice 2 pounds boneless skinless chicken breasts into about 1 inch cube pieces.

-• Transfer the chicken to the slow cooker.
-Add the pineapple and bbq sauce.
-Stir to combine the ingredients.
+• Transfer the chicken to the crock pot.
+Add 15 ounces canned crushed pineapple and 1.5 cups barbecue sauce.
+Stir the ingredients to combine them.

 Notes

-• For extra veggies, add a diced bell pepper and/or red onion.
+To add veggies to this meal, include 1 diced bell pepper and/or red onion.

 To store leftovers: Transfer the leftover chicken and sauce to an airtight container.
-Store in the refrigerator for 3-4 days, per USDA.
+Store in the refrigerator for up to 4 days.

 To freeze leftovers: Allow the chicken and sauce to completely cool.
 Transfer to a freezer safe container or bag, squeezing out as much air as possible.
 Set flat in the freezer.
-For best taste, use within 6 months, per USDA.
-Defrost on plate overnight in the refrigerator.
+For best taste, use within 6 months.
+Defrost in the refrigerator before reheating.

 Nutrition